GhentAnalysis/ttg/README.md

 ## TODO
  * Find/produce samples,SF, etc for 17 and 18
  * Produce plotting code to combine histograms from the three separate years
+ * Checking validity of MET/JetHT reference triggers (e.g. correlation ratio as discussed in Section 3 of AN-17-197)
+ * Reproducing AN-17-197 step by step for full Run II

 ## Recently finished
  * Basic generalization of the reduceTuple code